ethereum/py-wasm/README.md

 # Legacy

-*WARNING: This is nearing completion and still being tested.*

-*This is nearing completion!*
+*This is nearing completion!
+It needs a clean-up and an audit.*

 ## pywebassembly.py